-Check each box below that applies to you personally:
+Count each bullet point that applies to you personally.

 If you have two or more of these risk factors, you should consider getting a DEXA scan screening test to determine how much bone loss you have and to determine if you need therapy to prevent fractures in the future.

 Your OrthoVirginia physician can assist you in determining your best course of treatment to prevent further bone loss or to prevent the occurrence of bone loss.